School of Medicine Rankings

-In the most recent rankings by U.S. News & World Report, 9 pediatric specialties in the Monroe Carell Jr. Children's Hospital at Vanderbilt were nationally ranked: Cancer (15); Cardiology and Heart Surgery (17); Diabetes and Endocrinology (31); Gastroenterology and GI Surgery (40); Neonatology (45); Nephrology (40); Neurology and Neurosurgery (42); Pulmonology (25); Urology (6th).
+In the most recent rankings by U.S. News & World Report, nine pediatric specialties in the Monroe Carell Jr. Children's Hospital at Vanderbilt were nationally ranked: Cancer (18); Cardiology and Heart Surgery (19); Diabetes and Endocrinology (31); Gastroenterology and GI Surgery (22); Neonatology (26); Nephrology (30); Neurology and Neurosurgery (12); Pulmonology (17); Urology (4).
 Read more.

-For the ninth consecutive year, Vanderbilt University Medical Center is among the nation’s 100 "most-wired" hospitals and health systems for its innovative efforts in medical technology, according to the 2013 Most Wired Survey and Benchmarking Study, conducted by Hospitals and Health Networks magazine.
+Vanderbilt University Medical Center is among the nation’s 100 "most-wired" hospitals and health systems for its innovative efforts in medical technology, according to the 2016 Most Wired Survey and Benchmarking Study, conducted by Hospitals and Health Networks magazine.
 Read more.

-Beckers Hospital Review listed Vanderbilt University Medical Center on its list of 100 Great Hospitals of 2014 for the third consecutive year.
+Beckers Hospital Review listed Vanderbilt University Medical Center on its list of 100 Great Hospitals of 2016.
 Read more.

 The Vanderbilt University School of Medicine is accredited by the Liaison Committee on Medical Education (LCME).